CDRH/theme_nebraskaland/README.md

 **If the site is moved to new hosting or a new Omeka S instance**, the theme may need to be installed again.
 To install the theme, download this GitHub repository as a `.zip` file (instructions can be found in GitHub's [downloading files from GitHub documentation](https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github#downloading-a-repositorys-files)) and follow the instructions in the [Omeka S User Manual](https://omeka.org/s/docs/user-manual/sites/site_theme/) to install it.
 Modules may also need to be installed again.
 Most importantly, **page content, site text, and theme settings will have to be copied over manually**,  since they are controlled through the Omeka S admin interface rather than through the theme files.
 Omeka S theme files contain only the basic visual design of the site (colors, fonts, layout, and templates).

 The CSS Editor module also contains some theme styles (hiding certain elements, for example) so that they can be modified without going into the theme folder.
 If the theme has to be (re)installed, the contents of the CSS Editor will need to be copied over manually.
 To copy the CSS Editor code to a new installation:

 1. [Install and activate](https://omeka.org/s/docs/user-manual/modules/#installing-modules) the [CSS Editor module](https://omeka.org/s/modules/CSSEditor/) for the new install, if you haven't already.
-    2. Go to your site in the admin interface, and in the sidebar, click "CSS Editor."
+2. Go to your site in the admin interface, and in the sidebar, click CSS Editor.
 3. Copy the CSS code from the old site, or from the [css-editor/css-editor-backup.css](https://github.com/CDRH/theme_nebraskaland/blob/main/css-editor/css-editor-backup.css) file in this GitHub repository.
-    4. Paste the copied CSS into the "CSS Editor" box.
+4. Paste the copied CSS into the CSS Editor box.
-    5. Click "Save."
+5. Click Save.

 ## Designing a Site with this Theme